 payee has not been properly informed of the availability of treatment for the beneficiary;

-payee's lack of transportation hinders him or her in getting the beneficiary to a treatment facility; and
+payee's lack of transportation hinders them in getting the beneficiary to a treatment

 the payee's employment conflicts with the hours designated for required treatment.